hashgraph/hedera-improvement-proposal/HIP/hip-21.md

 ## How to Teach This

-- Comments in the protobuf files in the [hedera-protobufs](https://github.com/hashgraph/hedera-protobufs) repository describing the nature of query
+- Comments in the protobuf files in the [hedera-protobufs](https://github.com/hashgraph/hedera-protobufs) repository describing the nature of the query
 - Description and code example of the query added to Hedera documentation
 - Reviewed in Engineering Insights